fbpx

 However, when nerve roots become compressed, the flow of these signals can be disrupted, leading to a diminished or absent reflex response.
 This is because the compressed nerve root may not transmit the signals effectively, preventing the full strength of the reflex signal from reaching the muscle.

 Reduced reflexes are typically detected during a physical examination by a healthcare provider and can provide important clues regarding the location and extent of nerve root compression.
-However, while reduced reflexes can be an indication of nerve root compression, they are just one aspect of the overall clinical picture and are considered in conjunction with other symptoms and diagnostic tests.
+However, while reduced reflexes can indicate nerve root compression, they are just one aspect of the overall clinical picture and are considered in conjunction with other symptoms and diagnostic tests.

 What are the Long-Term Effects of Foraminal Stenosis After a Serious Accident?